Take what’s old and make it new again.

 Like I said, closed-won campaigns work best when attached to a specific point in the customer lifecycle.
 But for this section, we’ll focus on closed-won campaigns for onboarding.

-As a demand gen marketer, while you may not be directly involved in the processes and procedures during onboarding, you are most certainly involved in making that customer feel valued and welcomed to your community.
+As a B2B demand generation marketer, while you may not be directly involved in the processes and procedures during onboarding, you are most certainly involved in making that customer feel valued and welcomed to your community.

 One great way to do that is to help formalize the “welcome party” for newly onboarded customers.

 To start, work with your company’s CSM (customer success managers) to develop Customer Welcome packages.
 These should include both direct mail and virtual elements:

 - Physical package: In the welcome package, include swag, a personalized note from their CSM and a number of different one-sheeters to get them started.